 Back in the day, social media used to be this strange place where millennials go to post what they had for lunch, stalk their crushes and share selfies that they’ll regret in a few years.
 Although some still use it the same way, we can all agree that social media has become a much bigger thing than any of us predicted.

-Especially for online businesses, social media became an effective medium to express brand personality, create profound relationships with customers and reach wider audiences.
-Nowadays gaining a follower on social media is so valuable for a business that Social Sprout reports, after following a brand 91% of consumers check out the brand’s website or app, 89% make a purchase, and 85% recommend the brand to someone they know.
+Especially for online businesses, social media has become an effective medium to express brand personality, create profound relationships with customers, and reach wider audiences.
+Nowadays, gaining a follower on social media is so valuable for a business that Social Sprout reports, after following a brand,91% of consumers check out the brand’s website or app, 89% make a purchase, and 85% recommend the brand to someone they know.